ati-ozgur/course-python/course-content/command-line.md

 ![write cmd in address bar](images/cmd-explorer-example2.png)

-a new **cmd** window will be opened in this folder.
+A new **cmd** window will be opened in this folder.

-![write cmd in address bar](images/cmd-explorer-example3.png)

 Write python hello.py to run example hello world program.
 Do not forget to change hello.py to name of your program like "program_name.py"

+![write cmd in address bar](images/cmd-explorer-example3.png)

 	python hello.py